em-baggie/my-grep/README.md

 - counts and displays the number of lines that match the query
 - Uses <a href="https://crates.io/crates/boyer-moore-magiclen">Beyer Moore Magiclen</a> as a more efficient search method than linear search.
+- displays the line number of each line that matches the query

 ----